-Participants invest in units of the Ball Corporation Investment Contract Fund which contains various benefit-responsive investment contracts with various banks and insurance companies ("Issuers") in the form of Guaranteed Investment Contracts ("GICs") and Synthetic Guaranteed Investment Contracts ("SICs").
-The Ball Corporation Investment Contract Fund also included \$16,166,890 and \$11,517,574 in the Vanguard Prime Money Market Fund as of December 31, 2009, and 2008 respectively.
+Participants invest in units of the Ball Corporation Investment Contract Fund which contains various benefit-responsive investment contracts with various banks and insurance companies ("Issuers") in the form of Group Annuity Contracts ("GACs") and Synthetic Guaranteed Investment Contracts ("SICs").
+The Ball Corporation Investment Contract Fund also included \$3,903,392 and \$6,308,627 in the Vanguard Prime Money Market Fund as of December 31, 2011, and 2010, respectively.
 These amounts are included in the mutual funds line in the Statements of Net Assets Available for Benefits.
-The Issuers of the GICs maintain the contributions in a general account.
+The Issuers of the GACs maintain the contributions in a general account.
 The account is credited with earnings on the underlying investments and charged for participant withdrawals and administrative expenses.
 The Issuers are contractually obligated to repay the principal and a specified interest rate that is guaranteed to the Plan.

 The SICs are wrapper contracts paired with underlying investments of high quality, intermediate term, fixed income securities.
 The Plan purchases wrapper contracts from financial services institutions.
 The SICs credit stated interest rates for specified periods of time.
 Investment gains and losses are amortized over the expected duration through the calculation of the interest rate applicable to the Plan on a prospective basis.
 SICs provide for a variable crediting rate, which typically resets at least quarterly, and the issuer of the wrapper contract provides assurance that future adjustments to the crediting rate cannot result in a crediting rate less than zero percent.

-The fair value of the wrapper contracts was not significant in 2009 or 2008.
-The crediting rate is primarily based on the current yield to maturity of the covered investments, plus or minus amortization of the difference between the market value and contract value of the covered investments over the duration of the covered investments at the time of computation.
+The fair value of the wrapper contracts was not significant in 2011 or 2010.
+The crediting rate is primarily based on the current yield to maturity of the covered investments, plus or minus amortization of the difference between the market value and contract value of the covered investments at the time of computation.
 The crediting rate is most impacted by the change in the annual effective yield to maturity of the underlying securities, but is also affected by the differential between the contract value and the market value of the covered investments.
 This difference is amortized over the duration of the covered investments.

 Certain events limit the ability of the Plan to transact at contract value with the Issuer.
-Such events include the following: (1) amendments to the Plan documents (including complete or partial Plan termination or merger with another Plan), (2) changes to Plan's prohibition on competing investment options or deletion of equity wash provisions, (3) bankruptcy of the Plan sponsor or other Plan sponsor events (for example, divestitures or spin-offs of a subsidiary) that cause a significant withdrawal from the Plan, or (4) the failure of the trust to qualify for exemption from federal income taxes or any required prohibited transaction exemption under ERISA.
+Such events include the following: (1) amendments to the Plan documents (including complete or partial Plan termination or merger with another Plan), (2) changes to the Plan's prohibition on competing investment options or deletion of equity wash provisions, (3) bankruptcy of the Plan sponsor or other Plan sponsor events (for example, divestitures or spin-offs of a subsidiary) that cause a significant withdrawal from the Plan, or (4) the failure of the trust to qualify for exemption from federal income taxes or any required prohibited transaction exemption under ERISA.
 The Plan administrator does not believe that the occurrence of any such value event, which would limit the Plan's ability to transact at contract value with participants, is probable.